CMDT/TimeSeriesDataCapture/README.md

 Within the Resources tab for the newely created application if you see the mLab MongoDB add-on mLab  has been succesfully installed.

 ### MongoDB user
-Within the Resources tab for the database application click the mLab MongoDB add to nagigate to the database dashboard.
+Within the Resources tab for the database application click the mLab MongoDB add to navigate to the database dashboard.

 Under the users tab add a new database user, you will need the database-username and database-password to connect.

+## MongoDB Creation
+To create the template of the mongoDB database the mongodb shell will be used

+### Prerequisites

+#### MongoDB Shell
+Before creating the MongoDB collections, first MongoDB must be installed locally.
+Install MongoDB Community Edition for the appropriate OS.